Call us for a Free Consultation: +91-9871739191

 Registering a trademark in India gives the registered proprietor the exclusive right to use the trademark in relation to goods or services for which is registered by using the ® symbol, the right to file a suit for infringement of trademarks, right to obtain injunctions and damages and seek civil and criminal reliefs against an infringer.

 My trademark is not registered; can I still take legal action?

-Yes, in case of unregistered trademarks, a passing off action may be taken against the infringing third party.
-Passing off is a common law remedy and the courts may grant injunctions, monetary relief for loss of business and destruction of infringing packaging labels etc.
+Yes, in the case of unregistered trademarks, a passing-off action may be taken against the infringing third party.
+Passing off is a common law remedy and the courts may grant injunctions, monetary relief for the loss of business and destruction of infringing packaging labels etc.